iFrostizz/OctoPrint-CalibrationCompanion/README.md

 *Setup tab*

 ### Profiles
 In this tab, you can load/save/reset profiles.
-This is really great to not have to type again all the values when you get to a new tab.
+This is really great so that you do not have to type again all the values when you get to a new tab.
 I already prepared a profile for you stored in "Profile 1".
 Please adapt it to your needs, more precisely the start and end gcode.

 ##### Buttons